 Liquidating distributions are based on the fair market value (FMV) of a partner's capital account, so the partnership property must be revalued and unrecorded intangible assets, such as goodwill, must be included.
-The value of the liquidating distribution is equal to the amount received by the withdrawing partner plus any extinguished apportioned debt.
+The value of the liquidating distribution = the amount received by the withdrawing partner + any extinguished apportioned debt.

 However, where the sale of a partnership interest is allowable, the interest can be sold in whole or in part at a profit or a loss.
 Because tax law views a partnership both as an entity and as an aggregate of partners, the sale of a partnership interest may result either in a capital gain or loss or all or a portion of the gain may be taxed as ordinary income.
 This differs from the sale of corporate stock which is viewed as a separate entity from the shareholders, in which the sale results only in a capital gain or loss.

-When a partnership interest is sold, gain or loss is determined by the amount of the sale minus the partner's interest, which is often referred to as the partner's outside basis.
+When a partnership interest is sold, gain or loss is determined by the amount of the sale minus the partner's interest, often called the partner's outside basis.
 However, because some of the partnership's taxable items flow through to the partner, part of the gain or loss may be due to specific items that are taxed as ordinary income or loss.

 Liabilities.
 When a third-party buys a partnership interest, the buyer generally assumes the selling partner's share of indebtedness of the partnership, and thus, is added on to the sale price.
-So if a partner sells his interest for $50,000 in which he also shares the indebtedness of the partnership to the extent of $15,000, then the purchase price of the partnership is equal to the amount paid plus the amount of indebtedness assumed by the buyer, i.e., $65,000.
+So if a partner sells his interest for $50,000 in which he also shares the indebtedness of the partnership to the extent of $15,000, then the purchase price of the partnership = the amount paid + the amount of indebtedness assumed by the buyer, i.e., $65,000.